HR-CMGT/arcade-server/README.md

 ## Game requirements

 - Resolution: 1280 x 720
-- Audio: WAV or OGG files
+- Audio: WAV or OGG files.
+Autoplay only works after a user interaction on the page!
 - Support the Arcade stick and buttons.
 [Example code here](https://github.com/HR-CMGT/arcade-server/dev/joystick.ts)
 - The game needs to redirect back to [https://hr-cmgt.github.io/arcade-server/](https://hr-cmgt.github.io/arcade-server/) when buttons 5 and 6 are pressed!